How to Apply

 Statement of Purpose

-The Statement of Purpose that is submitted to the UGA Graduate School during the application process can be the same as the Personal Statement requested on the ILS form, as long as the length (10,000 character limit) and content are within the stated guidelines.
+The Statement of Purpose that is submitted to the UGA Graduate School during the application process can be the same as the Statement of Purpose requested on the ILS Background and Interest form, as long as the length (10,000 character limit) and content are within the stated guidelines.
 We highly recommend that your statement include the following at the very least:

-IMPORTANT CODES: Select Integrated Life Sciences, PhD, Fall term as the Major during the application process.
-Select 5813 as the institutional code for ETS reports (i.e. TOEFL scores).
+IMPORTANT CODES: Select Integrated Life Sciences, PhD (PHD_ILSC), Fall term as the Major during the application process.
+Select 5813 as the institutional code for ETS reports (i.e. TOEFL, IELTS scores).
+Official test scores should be sent electronically to the University of Georgia Graduate School.